Are you searching for bonding activities for couples to do together that will make you connect with your partner?

 If you’ve been having date nights every week with your partner and you’re not seeing any positive change in your relationship, switch to one date once a month.

-You can also try attending an online couples retreat organized specifically to help married couples reconnect with each other and fall back in love again.
+You can also take the 90 Day Relationship Challenge to help you reconnect with each other and fall back in love again.

 If it’s impossible to go out on a date for any reason, improvise by cooking dinner together, doing a relationship challenge activity or having a romantic date night in an indoor tent.